cyrilletuzi/angular-eslint-injection-context/docs/rules/RESOURCE.md

-# effect-in-injection-context
+# resource-in-injection-context

-Checks that `effect()` is called inside an injection context, or that an explicit `Injector` is provided in the second argument, to avoid the `NG0203` runtime error.
+Checks that `resource()` is called inside an injection context, or that an explicit `Injector` is provided in the first argument, to avoid the `NG0203` runtime error.

 ## Configuration